SAPPHO

 Do you invoke me again?

-What do you yearn most direly to realize
+What wish do you yearn most direly to fulfil

 In your inebriate heart?
 Who do you coax this time

 To steer back into your affection?
-Who, O
+Who, oh

 Sappho, has wronged you?